bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Cloudy
+- Rain
 - 89% humidity
-- 5 mph wind
+- 3 mph wind
 - 89% cloud cover
-- 27 AQI 🟩
+- 38 AQI 🟩
+- 0.02 inches of rain in the past 24 hours
-- 0.22 inches of rain expected in the next 48 hours
+- 0.29 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>